 - You get 24 advanced standing credits awarded for an earned, relevant, postbaccalaureate degree.
 If you earned a post baccalaureate degree abroad, the Doctoral Committee will decide whether to award credit for it on a case-by-case basis.
-To accrue your advanced standing credits, you need to submit an application to the Assistant Dean for Student Affairs. - Most students complete 48 credits as doctoral students.
+To accrue your advanced standing credits, you need to submit an application to the Director of Student Services. - Most students complete 48 credits as doctoral students.
 You must complete a minimum of 36 credits at the University of Pittsburgh. - You may request 12 extra advanced standing credits for relevant graduate work you took after earning your post-baccalaureate degree. - All credits you take outside the University of Pittsburgh count toward the advanced standing credit limit. - You can be a full time or part time student.
 A full credit load is nine to fifteen credits per term.
 You must register as a full-time student for at least one term during your program of study.
-FTDR will satisfy this requirement.
+Full Time Dissertation Research (FTDR) which carries no credits, will satisfy this requirement.